When I was growing up, I was Daddy’s little girl.

 My dad bought me art supplies to encourage my desire to be an artist, long after I realized I’d better stick to writing instead of drawing.
 When I was in my teens, he suggested (and paid for) folk art painting lessons.

-My dad sent me “care packages” while I was in Australia and made sure I had a phone card so I could call home whenever I got homesick.
+My dad sent me “care packages” while I was in Australia.
+He made sure I had a phone card so I could call home whenever I got homesick.

 My dad taught me how to change a tire when I started driving, in case I ever got stuck on the side of the road with a flat.